SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/logon_XSUAA_trial.png" width="50%">

-15. The Authorization should be succesfull as your user is assigned to the role collections needed during the booster creation process.
+15. The Authorization should be successful as your user is assigned to the role collections needed during the booster creation process.
 You will see the entry page of the **SAP Build App** application.

 <br><img src="/exercises/ex1/images/SAP Build App.png" width="70%">